 What Are Synthetic Fragrances?

 A synthetic fragrance is one that is comprised primarily of artificial compounds and materials.
-The majority of these amalgams belong to a class of substances known as petrochemicals, which are obtained from petroleum and natural gasses.
+The majority of these amalgams belong to a class of substances known as petrochemicals.

 There are basically three diverse types of synthetic fragrances.
 They are: full synthetics, which means they are almost entirely comprised on petroleum by-products; semi-synthetics also known as natural fragrances, which have been transformed via artificial means and natural isolates, which belong somewhere in between natural and synthetic because laboratories develop them by cutting off one scent from a more complex aroma base, such as that of a red rose.